 While plugins are great to measure the performance of your WordPress backend, the ones mentioned are not able to gather information about the actual load time, including all external resources.

 With the basic Advanced Ads plugin, slower loading times in the frontend are typically caused by the ad tags used, not the plugin that manages them.

 You can simply verify this by testing your site with and without ads being enabled.
 We never found a performance increase by Advanced Ads only being activated without ads injected.

 However, a few advanced features need their fair share of performance also in the frontend:

 - active AJAX Cache busting (Advanced Ads Pro)

 - tracking millions of impressions per day (Tracking add-on)

-If your server is already under a heavy load and at the edge of its capacity then you should carefully test these features and make use of the performance improvements mentioned below.
+Suppose your server is already under a heavy load and at the edge of its capacity.
+In that case, you should carefully test these features and use the performance improvements mentioned below.